 - Locate and act on unprofitable products.
 Products with slim margins may be losing you money.
 If these products aren’t in a launch phase, consider pausing advertising to increase margins, and look at increasing the selling price (though both these actions could lead to lower sales).
 Consider divesting from the product if it is a long term issue.

 - Get a pulse check on your best sellers.
 Sort from highest to lowest for total revenue or units sold, and check out the gross margin column.
 How do these numbers compare to previous periods?
-Lower TACoS imply more efficient advertising, while higher TACoS indicate higher advertising costs.
+Lower TACoS implies more efficient advertising, while higher TACoS indicate higher advertising costs.

 For video guidance and more ways to use the Product Metrics page, consult this article.